 Sales and Marketing

-Peddling its products online and through stores, Snyder's of Hanover sells its pretzels and chips with the help of supermarkets, drugstores, and mass merchandisers.
+Peddling its products online -- through digital campaigns and social media -- and through stores, Snyder's of Hanover sells its pretzels and chips with the help of supermarkets, drugstores, and mass merchandisers.

 Prior to being approached by Lance, Snyder's made an unsuccessful bid to acquire Utz Quality Foods in 2009.
 The deal was called off with both companies stating that since the takeover had not been cleared by the Federal Trade Commission (FTC), they decided to cancel the deal altogether.
 Both companies said they preferred to get on with their businesses and not partake in time-consuming negotiations with the government, which they noted would have been detrimental to their companies.

 Snyder's was founded in 1909 by Harry V. Warehime, who started the business using just one pretzel recipe, one flavor, and one shape.